ReproNim/module-reproducible-basics/_episodes/03-packages.md

 propagate to Debian and Ubuntu releases.

-To facilitate access to the most recent versions of such software on pre-existing releases of Debian and its most popular [derivative](https://wiki.debian.org/Derivatives) [Ubuntu](http://ubuntu.com), the NeuroDebian project established its own [APT](https://en.wikipedia.org/wiki/APT_(Debian)) repository.
+To facilitate access to the most recent versions of such software on already existing releases of Debian and its most popular [derivative](https://wiki.debian.org/Derivatives) [Ubuntu](http://ubuntu.com), the NeuroDebian project established its own [APT](https://en.wikipedia.org/wiki/APT_(Debian)) repository.
 So, in a vein,